XingyiGuo/BC-TFvariants/CRC/README.md

 ### example data matrix file see "CRC_GWAS_TFs_matrix_final_include.matrix" under the same directory.
 In pratice, you need to adjust number of TFs in the mastrix.
 crc <- fread("CRC_GWAS_TFs_matrix_final_include.matrix",header=T)
 names(crc)
-dim(crc) # in our real data matrix of CRC, we have a 9,113,959 x 237
+dim(crc) # in our real data matrix of CRC, we have a 9,113,959 x 84 (including 68 unique TFs)
  ```
-# cauculate t values for GWAS associations
+# Cauculate t values for GWAS associations
 ```
 crc <- within (crc, {
 freq  <-as.numeric(as.character(Freq1))